 The role of an attorney as a steward of justice and representative of someone else’s interests necessitates becoming an expert communicator.
 As an intermediary, they must constantly communicate with clients, opposing parties, judges, juries, business partners, and third parties.

 In addition, each stakeholder requires a different communication style.
-For example, a lawyer must be humble and respectful speaking to judges but confident and personable when conducting an initial consultation.
+For example, personal injury lawyer must be humble and respectful speaking to judges but confident and personable when conducting an initial consultation.
 Thus, attorneys need a certain level of agility to get ideas across various platforms:

 - Drafting legal documents